Jezzamonn/phone-tree-of-despair/dialog/dialog.md

 Ok great.
 I'll put you on hold.

 No?
 Ok, well, I'm almost done with this crossword.
 If you could help me with the last few clues, then I should be able to help you with your problem.

-Alright, let's see.
+Alright, let's see...
 16 Down.
 A 6 letter word for "coffee", starts with a C.

+Hm, no, that's not it.
+Let me put you on hold while I think about it.

+Not sure?
+Yeah me neither.
+Let me put you on hold while I think about it.

 Coffee!
 That it!
 Ok, 3 Across.
 Baby feline.
 6 letters.

 Yup, kitten fits.
-4 Down.
-Element with 8 Electrons.
-7 letters.
+Next one: 4 Down.
+Element with 8 electrons.
+And its 7 letters.

 Oxygen fits!
-Ok, last one.
+Ok, last one: 1 Across.
 Another word for quiet.
-6 letters long, the second letter is I and the third letter is L.
+6 letters long, the second letter is 'I' and the third letter is 'L'.

+Silent!
+Of course!
+Ok, that's all of them!
+Now, lets take a look at your problem.

+Hm...
+Oh, are you trying to find the address of your registration office?
+We don't do that here.
+This is the addressing office, for writing names and addresses on envelopes.
+If you want the find the address of your registration office, you'll need to call Sam on the extension 828.
+Alright, well thanks for your help with the crossword!
+Have a nice day.

+## Registration Office Address

+Hi, you've reached the "what is the address of my registration office" department.
+Now, you're gonna have to be patient, 'cause we're having some database problems at the moment.
+Um... actually would you mind helping?
+I need you to look up the postal code of a few places.
+Um, lets start with Antelope Hills, Wyoming, USA.
+Can you key in the ZIP code?
+(82601)

-Hm, no, that's not it.
-Let me put you on hold while I think about it.
+Ok...
+Er, looks like the system crashed.
+I guess that wasn't right.
+Let me- let me put you on hold and I'll try rebooting it.

-Not sure?
-Yeah me neither.
-Let me put you on hold while I think about it.
+Oh sorry, the system crashed.
+Let me put you on hold for a second.

+Ok....
+That looks right.
+Ok, now I need the postal code of...
+Kathu, South Africa.
+(8446)

+Ok...
+Great, that worked too.
+Um.
+Can you also check the postal code of White Cliffs, New South Wales, Australia?
+(2836)

+Ok....
+Looks good.
+Ok, the system is loading. doot do do...
+Still loading...
+Ok, it's up!
+Let me see.
+Uh...
+Oh that's right, we only have one office.
+It's postal code is 5 6 7 8 9.
+That should be what you need.
+Oh and the system crashed again.
+Great.
+Well, yeah, that's all you need, 5 6 7 8 9.
+Ok...
+Bye.